naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 ```

 Actually, I lied again!
 It's possible to define the `validate` method
-using just one lifetime specifier.
+using just one lifetime parameter.
 In fact, the compiler error we saw
-earlier exactly shows how to do it but I intentionally omitted that
+earlier hints at how to do it but I intentionally omitted that part.
+I
-part because I wanted to show a verbose version first, which I believe
+wanted to show an explicit version first, which I believe is easier to
-    is explicit and hence easier to reason about.
+reason about.

 The following definition of `validate` also compiles.